rainwater sensor working principle

 Working principle:

-When a raindrop hits the rain detector sensor, it makes a small vibration.
-These vibrations are very faint.
-When a raindrop lands, it causes these vibrations.
-The vibrations create stress on the piezoelectric material in the sensor.
-This stress leads to the piezoelectric effect, which produces an electric charge.
-This process changes the energy from the raindrop into an electrical signal.
+The vibrations put stress on the piezoelectric material in the sensor.
+This stress causes the piezoelectric effect, which makes an electric charge.
+This process turns the energy from the raindrop into an electrical signal.

 Features: